AI methods for building ultrahigh resolution human brain models (INM-1)

-The research group at INM-1 will be linked to the Big Data Analytics group headed by Timo Dickscheid, which develops methods for high throughput analysis and 3D reconstruction of microscopic image data, and neuroinformatics solutions for managing high-resolution brain atlases.
-The focus of the young investigator group will be on deep learning methods for microstructural object detection and classification with limited training data, supported by shape and topological constraints.
+The research group at INM-1 is linked to the Big Data Analytics group headed by Timo Dickscheid, which develops methods for high throughput analysis and 3D reconstruction of microscopic image data, and neuroinformatics solutions for managing high-resolution brain atlases.
+The focus of this Helmholtz AI young investigator group will be on deep learning methods for microstructural object detection and classification with limited training data, supported by shape and topological constraints.
 Driven by continuously increasing image resolutions and data volumes in high-throughput settings, methods are designed for distributed operation on HPC systems.

 - Machine Learning and Computer Vision for biomedical image analysis

 - High throughput imaging and HPC environments for microscopy

 - Dickscheid T, Haas S, Bludau S, Glock P, Huysegoms M, Amunts K. Towards 3D Reconstruction of Neuronal Cell Distributions from Histological Human Brain Sections.
 Advances in Parallel Computing.
 2019;34(Future Trends of HPC in a Disruptive Scenario):223–239.
 DOI: 10.3233/APC190016